 CCI takes a different approach.
 Faculty and fellows interact with communities to learn about their research questions.
 For example, in the Lower San Antonio, CCI researchers listened to the concerns that developers had already brought to community members.
 Thenstaff and students worked with the neighborhood to form a Real Estate Council where developers coordinated their efforts to purchase land and create affordable housing.
 Along the way, CCI provided technical assistance by identifying potential infill sites.
 Unlike many projects that fade at the end of the semester, this Council still meets in the Lower San Antonio.
 Jennie Mollica from the Annie Casey Foundation says that CCI’s “creative process… led our neighborhood initiative to an innovative approach to addressing the need for affordable housing.”

 While designing their research, CCI staff and fellows combine academic perspective with the knowledge of partners, meeting in dinners and conferences where visual and dynamic presentations take the place of dense journal articles.
-Just this year, CCI has held two conferences, and plans two more.
-The first, with Urban Habitat, brought government officials and activists together with experts and equitable development from across the country to discuss alternative development scenarios for Richmond's future.
-The second, with Architecture Professor Paul Groth, brought photographer and MacArthur Genius Award winner, Camilo Vergara, to discuss his photo-documentation of Richmond and Camden.
-Some recent and upcoming conferences focus on incorporating mixed-income development into transit-oriented development, and using the arts for community development, and what the region’s potential and implications are for converting industrial land.
+For example, one conference, co-sponsored with Urban Habitat, brought government officials and activists together with experts and equitable development from across the country to discuss alternative development scenarios for Richmond's future.
+Another, with Architecture Professor Paul Groth, brought photographer and MacArthur Genius Award winner, Camilo Vergara, to discuss his photo-documentation of Richmond and Camden.
+Some other recent conferences focused on incorporating more equitable development into transit-oriented development; using the arts for community development; converting or preserving the region’s industrial land; and developing the green economy.